giriaryan694-a11y/SQL-REVERSE-SHELL-GENERATOR/README.md

 # **🔥 SQL Reverse Shell Generator**
 **Made by [Aryan Giri](https://github.com/giriaryan694-a11y) | Elite Red Team Tool**

 > *"Automate SQLi payloads like a pro.
-For pentesters, by pentesters."*
+For pentesters, by pentester."*

 ---